SYLVANT® Patient Support

 Paying for SYLVANT®

 If you have commercial or private health insurance and need help paying for SYLVANT®, the Janssen CarePath Savings Program may be able to help.
-If you are using Medicare, Medicaid, or other federally funded programs to pay for SYLVANT® medication, you are not eligible to participate in this program.
 If you don’t have commercial or private health insurance, you may find help from the programs and resources found on the Janssen Prescription Assistance Web site.

 We can help you get answers to your questions so you’ll have the information you may need.

 SYLVANT® (siltuximab) is a prescription medicine used to treat people with multicentric Castleman’s disease (MCD) who do not have human immunodeficiency virus (HIV) and human herpesvirus-8 (HHV-8) infection.

 It is not known if SYLVANT® is safe and effective in children.

 Who should not receive SYLVANT®?

 Do not receive SYLVANT® if you have had a severe allergic reaction to siltuximab or any of the ingredients in SYLVANT®.

 What should I tell my healthcare provider before receiving SYLVANT®?